scribeGriff/simplot/README.md

 ### Plot 2: Line with Points

+The next example plots multiple sets of data in the linepts style.
+Note that the x axis, if not specified explicitly, is defined according to the first parameter passed to the plot() function, in this case, the `List resistance`.
+The data lists are not required to be the same length, although subsequent sets of data may be truncated if they are longer than the first set.
+In this example, we use two `xmarker()`s with annotation enabled.

     //Plot #2: Plotting sample data with a line graph. var resistance = [77.98, 104.23, 107.9, 74.61, 73.54, 91.63, 100.54, 85.19,
                       81.46, 87.64, 69.26, 90.86, 100.15, 95.24, 72.26, 74.86,